Atmospheric Composition and Radiative forcing changes due to UN International Ship Emissions regulations (ACRUISE)

 10 25 50

 Description We have quantified the aerosol radiative forcing caused by the IMO global emissions reductions that occurred on 1 January 2020.
-The global mean forcing is estimated to be about 0.3 W/m2, which is a substantial fraction of the total aerosol radiative forcing over the industrial period.
+The global mean forcing is estimated to be about 0.15 W/m2, which is a substantial fraction of the change in aerosol radiative forcing over recent decades.

-The UK Earth System Model (UKESM) substantially underpredicts sulfur species concentrations in the vicinity of the ship tracks that we have studied.
+The UK Earth System Model (UKESM) substantially underpredicts sulfur species concentrations and aerosol concentrations in the vicinity of the ship tracks that we have studied.
 These large biases and have been corrected.
-The effect of the model adjustments on the magnitude of aerosol radiative forcing in UKESM has not been evaluated yet, but could be substantial.
+The model adjustments increase the global mean shipping-related aerosol radiative forcing in UKESM to about 0.3 W/m2.

 Exploitation Route Once confirmed, the results will have an impact on policy makers in relation to the Paris 1.5 degree target because the shipping emissions reduction has inadvertently caused a positive radiative forcing (i.e., warming).